 Fuel efficient cookstoves

-This project will involve the distribution of 1984 energy efficient stoves in the Shimoni community, in Kenya.
-This community is one of the poorest in the region being also largely overpopulated, with most of its people suffering from unemployment, poor health and poverty.
+This project will involve the distribution of energy efficient JikoKoa stoves around impoverished communities in Kenya.
+Many communities are also largely overpopulated, with large volumes of people suffering from unemployment, poor health and poverty.
 The lifestyles of the locals within this community often impact negatively on the environment, as for instance regarding deforestation.
-These stoves will utilise the efficient rocket technology and will be manufactured, distributed and installed by local people.
-Initial testing has shown these stoves to be more than 50% more efficient than traditional models as well as it reduces the indoor smoke about 80%.
-These stoves will be using less firewood and emitting less smoke.
+These stoves will utilise efficient rocket technology and will be manufactured, distributed and installed by local people.
+Initial testing has shown these stoves to be more than 50% more efficient than traditional models as well as reducing indoor smoke about 80%.

 Climate change and health are inexorably linked.
-The WHO estimates that 7 million premature deaths annually are linked to air pollution and between 2030 and 2050 climate change is expected to cause approximately 250,000 additional deaths per year, with direct damage costs to health estimated at between US$2-4 billion/year by 2030.
-If climate change is not brought under control, health problems from unclean air, major depletion of natural resources, water unsafe to drink, insufficient food and lack of secure shelter will only be exacerbated, leaving those developing countries that are most exposed least able to cope.
+The WHO estimates that 7 million premature deaths annually are linked to air pollution, and between 2030 and 2050 climate change is expected to cause approximately 250,000 additional deaths per year, with direct damage costs to health estimated at between US$2-4 billion/year by 2030.
+If climate change is not brought under control, health problems from unclean air, major depletion of natural resources, water unsafe to drink, insufficient food and lack of secure shelter will only be exacerbated, leaving those developing countries that are most exposed ,least able to cope with the oncoming challenges.